JNRowe/jnrbase/README.rst

 Requirements
 ------------

-``jnrbase``'s dependencies outside of the standard library are dependent on the functionality you require, ranging from none to the following:
+``jnrbase``’s dependencies outside of the standard library are dependent on the functionality you require, ranging from none to the following:

 ============  ==============================